michal-h21/make4ht/README.md

 aeneas

 :  [Aeneas](https://www.readbeyond.it/aeneas/) is a tool for automagical synchronization of text and audio.
-   This filter modifies the HTML code to support the synchronization.
+   This filter modifies the HTML code to support synchronization.

 collapsetoc

-:  collapse table of contents to contain only top level sectioning level and sections on the current page.
+:  collapse table of contents to contain only top-level sectioning level and sections on the current page.

 fixinlines